 Refined carbs cause spikes in your blood sugar and insulin levels which may even lead to hormone imbalances.
-Refined carbs include sugary foods and drinks and processed grains, including white pasta, bread and rice.
-Choose whole grain breads and pastas which help regulate your blood sugars better.
+Refined carbs include sugary foods and drinks and processed grains, including white pasta, bread, and rice.
+Choose whole-grain bread and pasta which help regulate your blood sugars better.

 4. Up your fiber

 Fiber helps your body get rid of excess hormones and keeps blood sugar balanced.
 Some examples of high-fiber foods are whole grains, fruits, vegetables, and beans.